Užmirštos karalystės pasakos

 Tamerlanopithecus would descend to the Lithuanians once a year and demand a hundred sacks of Lithuanian maidens, six carts of black bread, and five smoked skilandis sausages.
 If he didn’t get them, he would tear off house roofs, dig up the ground, and catch as many as he needed himself.
 Then he’d stomp back to the mountains, where he crunched on them like sunflower seeds until the next time.
 From the ravines came only terrifying screams.

-The Lithuanians endured long.
-They thought maybe the guest didn’t understand the local customs, but things were clearly turning out poorly with that beast.
+The Lithuanians endured for a long time.
+They thought maybe the guest didn’t understand the local customs, but things were clearly not going well with that beast.
 They pitied both the girls and the skilandis sausages.

 Finally, after pondering a plan to resolve everything, they said to him: